thomasclarke1969/documentation/CONTRIBUTE.md

+# CONTRIBUTE.md

-This is the CONTRIBUTE.md of our [Layer SDK documentation project](https://github.com/layerhq/documentation).
+This is the CONTRIBUTE.md of our [Layer SDK documentation](https://github.com/layerhq/documentation).
 Great to have you here.
 Here are a few ways you can help make this project better!

-# CONTRIBUTE.md

 ## Submitting a pull request